 The Yeti Tumbler features an insulated press-in lid.
 This helps prevent spills and keeps your beverages well-insulated at the same time.
 The lid is also dishwasher safe.

-Yeti Tumblers also come in five different colors and two different size options, a 20-ounce and 30-ounce offering.
+Yeti Tumblers also comes in five different colors and two different size options, a 20-ounce and 30-ounce offering.

 One drawback to note with the press-in lid is the fact that it has a hole to drink from that cannot be shut or closed off in any way.
 This permanent opening allows potential spills to occur, and although it will be a small leaking over time, it’s a spill nonetheless.
 This permanent opening also means that heat will escape from the container or cold air if it’s a cold beverage.

 Yeti has incorporated a custom-made cap design to be held with three fingers; this aids greatly in gripping and holding your tumbler and significantly reduces the potential for spilling or dropping your beloved tumbler on asphalt or rocks.